Business and Strategy

 Purchase of precious metals

-• We are increasing the awareness amongst our existing customer base, primarily foreign currency exchange customers who are unaware of the service or the value held in damaged or simply unwanted or unworn jewellery.
+• We are increasing the awareness amongst our existing customer base, primarily foreign currency exchange customers who are unaware of the service or the value held in damaged, unwanted or unworn jewellery.
+In FY24, 2.5% of our FX customers sold unwanted jewellery to the Group.

-• When launched, our new gold buying website will identify new customers who may be unaware of the service or the value of their unwanted or unworn jewellery.
+• When launched, our new gold buying website will seek to attract new customers who may be unaware of the service or the value of their unwanted or unworn jewellery.

 We see the development of our online capabilities as being complementary to our store estate and both will benefit as the store estate expands and the websites generate increased brand recognition.